 Ayurvedic Health || Healing Pitta

-Ayurveda, the ancient holistic healing system that originated in India, revolves around the foundational concept of the doshas—three fundamental energies that govern all things, including the physiological and psychological aspects of the human body.
+Ayurveda, the ancient holistic healing system originating in India, revolves around the foundational concept of the doshas—three fundamental energies that govern all aspects of the human body, including its physiological and psychological components.
 These doshas – Vata, Pitta, and Kapha – represent distinct combinations of the five Ayurvedic elements (earth, water, fire, air, and space) and are integral to understanding one’s unique constitution and maintaining overall well-being.

 In today’s post, we’ll explore Pitta dosha, a combination of fire and water elements.

 There are a few primary times we want to pay special attention to balancing Pitta.
 First, the qualities associated with this dosha increase in summer, so supporting and balancing Pitta dosha in the body-mind during that time of year is especially helpful.
-Second, if you tend to be hot, oily, sharp, mobile, or light you most likely either have a Pitta constitution or a Pitta imbalance.
-Either way, these recommendations will help create more balance.
+Second, if you tend to be hot, oily, sharp, mobile, or light, you most likely either have a Pitta constitution or a Pitta imbalance.
 Finally, phases of life can also be more influenced by a particular dosha.
 Pitta is most predominant in mid-life, so if you are in your working years, this is a good dosha to be aware of.

 Read on to learn more, and don’t miss the practices near the end!